A Quality and Academically Secure Testing Environment

 The Test Centre offers students and staff a quality and academically secure testing environment which enhances overall learning, achievement and student/customer satisfaction.
 This centralized testing facility improves the quality, security and academic integrity of assessment administration at the college.

-The Test Centre provides invigilation services for both distance and on-campus students and external clients.
-Computers and qualified online testing administrators are available in a quiet, secure, camera-monitored testing environment.
+The Test Centre provides invigilation (proctoring) services for on-campus students to write missed tests/exams and testing for students with approved accommodations through Accessibility and Disability Services.
+Distance Education students who are within driving distance to Brandon are asked to write their exams in the Test Centre.
 The Test Centre is a member of the National Testing College Association and the Canadian Higher Education Testing Association.

 If you are preparing for a test and need some tips, you may want to check out The Learning Curve.